luanoliveira98/node-DDD/README.md

 - **Entities:** is everything I can understand as something that will be maintained by our user or by our application.
 Entities are usually found in our conversations with domain experts.
 - **Use Cases:** are the verbs that I found in our conversations with domain experts.
 - **Value Objects:** are properties of entities that have business rules.

+## Clean Architecture

+Decoupling, making each piece of code not tightly coupled to an external layer.